noelledavis/noelledavis.github.io/_pages/projects.md

 sort_order: forward
 ---

-Published and other shared research projects.
+Published research projects and other shared ideas.